avatar1337/ShadowHashMap/README.md

 So why is this good?
 Imagine that you want to build a database of students and their grades.
 Normally you would use a hash map that takes the student ID as the key and the grade as their value.
 You would then be able to retrieve the value from a students ID immediately.
 However, imagine that you now want to see which students got a 5.
 You would now have to search through all the students in order to find them.
-With a shadow hash map you can just call getKeys(5) and it will immediately retrieve the student that got a 5.
+With a shadow hash map you can just call getKeys(5) and it will immediately retrieve all the student that got a 5.
 Not only that, if you take getKeys(5).size() on that you get a histogram, i.e. the number of students who got a 5.